 The curriculum includes 48 quarter credits in courses such as U.S. healthcare system, project and change management in health informatics, healthcare quality assessment and improvement, and evolution of healthcare units.
 At the end of the program, learners complete capstone projects.

 While some courses take place entirely online, most require one on-campus meeting per week.
 These take place in the evenings, which allows learners to continue working.
 Furthermore, all Cal State East Bay campuses are near public transportation stops.
 Degree candidates take courses in quarter terms throughout the year, including summer.

 Candidates must submit an undergraduate transcript that proves degree conferment and a 2.5 GPA, as well as two letters of recommendation from academic or professional sources, a professional resume, and a statement of purpose.

-California State University-East Bay is regionally accredited by the Western Association of Schools and Colleges (WASC).
+California State University – East Bay is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 15. The University of West Florida

 UWF is a public university in Pensacola, with about 12,800 students and 87,000 alumni.
 More than one in four of those learners take courses entirely online, and more than 3,000 graduate degree candidates attend the university.
 Learners enjoy small class sizes and personalized education from passionate professors.